braucalderon/Database/Description.md

 FOR LOOPS
 <p align = "justify">
 Iterations using for loops were used to cut unnecessary extra code for better functionality.
-I learned new techniques using for loops to achieve a faster output by implementing statements.
-A lot of triggers that could had been implemented into the database were applied into the code instead.
-I only learned the basic update and select statements specifying specific data, as well to loop throughout the whole table.</p>
+I learned new techniques using for loops to achieve a faster output by implementing additional conditions into the statement.
+A lot of triggers that could had been implemented into the database were applied into the code instead.</p>

 BRANCHING USING IF-ELSE STATEMENTS
 <p align = "justify">
-A lot of if-else statements were used to update and get data from the database, using this concept was difficult because of the run-time performance level already affecting the program itself, and the ability to perform the task without getting locked out from the database.
-Few runtime performance issues were solved by using for loops, and others by rearranging the structural layout of the code still using if-else statements.</p>
+A lot of if-else statements were used to update and retrieve data from the database, using this concept was difficult because of the run-time performance level already affecting the program itself, and the ability to perform the task without getting locked out from the database.
+The runtime performance issues encountered were solved by using for loops, and rearranging the structural layout of the code.</p>